-Buying Land in Spain can be the key to a golden retirement, with a nice house, the possibility to generate some useful additional income from tourist rentals…unfortunately problems may arise along the way and you should be prepared!
-Many of our clients have a very similar idea – the perfect plan to retire:
+Buying land in Spain on the coast could be the key to having a golden retirement, with a nice house, the possibility to generate some useful additional income from tourist rentals...unfortunately problems may arise along the way and you should be prepared!
+Many of our clients have a very similar idea - the perfect plan to retire:

 - Build a home ( with swimming pool).

 - Prepare extra rooms for guests and rent them with Airbnb or another agency.

 Quite often a Spanish real estate agency will be contacted and a visit to Spain arranged to view some options.